34 highly influential African American scientists you may not know

 Date of death: December 12, 2000

-After graduating from high school, Harris attended Huston-Tillotson College, where he earned his undergraduate degree in Chemistry in 1953.
-He struggled to find work as a chemist due to racial discrimination and served in the army before eventually joining the Tracerlab in Richmond, California, where he worked as a radiochemist.
+After graduating from high school, Harris attended Huston-Tillotson College, earning his undergraduate degree in Chemistry in 1953.
+He struggled to find work as a chemist due to racial discrimination.
+He served in the army before eventually joining the Tracerlab in Richmond, California, where he worked as a radiochemist.
 In 1960, he accepted a position at the University of California, Berkeley’s Lawrence Radiation Lab, where Harris became the first Black chemist involved in programs that identified or produced new elements.

 28. Emmett Chappelle helped look for life on Mars